 As a leader in providing sustainable transportation options, SFMTA is well positioned to meet the City’s ambitious climate action goals.
 In 2017, San Francisco met and surpassed its interim mode shift goal of 50%, setting it sights for a more aggressive mid-century goal of 80%.
 It is critical that San Francisco continues to invest in transit, walking and bike to ensure it meets future climate action targets of 80% of trips taken in sustainable modes by 2030 and 80% reduction of greenhouse gas emissions from 1990 Levels by 2050.

 Emissions- The transportation sector's reliance on fossil fuels makes the sector the city’s largest source of greenhouse gas (GHG) emissions and criteria air pollutants.
-As of 2015, transportation sector emissions are approximately 46 percent of citywide emissions.
-The vast majority of the emissions from the transportation sector emissions, 91 percent, are generated by the combustion of fossil fuels that fuel the sector’s cars, trucks and other private vehicles.
-Additional emissions, nine percent, are generated by regional transit operators such as BART, Caltrain, ferry operators and the SFMTA.
-The SFMTA transit operations make up less than two percent of the transportation sector’s total emissions.
-To find out more about emission trends in San Francisco, check out San Francisco Environment’s Climate Dashboard.
+As of 2017, transportation sector emissions are approximately 45 percent of citywide emissions.
+The vast majority of the emissions from the transportation sector emissions, 71 percent, are generated by the fossil fuels used to fuel the sector’s cars, trucks and other private vehicles.
+Muni is the cornerstone of San Francisco's environmentally friendly and sustainable transportation options, making up only 1 percent of transportation related emissions citywide.

 Mode Shift- The 2013 San Francisco Climate Action Strategy, called for shifting 50 percent of trips to nonautomobile trips by 2017 and 80 percent by 2030.
 Based on the 2017 Travel Decision Survey, the city has realized the 2017 mode share goal as 52 percent of trips were non-automobile trips (transit, walk and bicycle) and 48 percent of trips were automobiles trips (drive alone, carpool and TNCs).